Business insurance enables you to plan for the security of your business in any financial situation.

-Legally, the following elements of business insurance are compulsory in South Africa:
+Elements of business insurance which are compulsory in South Africa:

 - Motor Vehicle Fund (MVF):

 All South African motorists contribute to this fund, funded through a fuel levy included in the fuel price.
 This fund covers a South African vehicle owner or driver in the case of a third party being hurt or killed in a motor vehicle accident resulting from negligence.
-The fund will pay for hospital and medical expenses, loss of income due to the accident, as well as compensation for pain, suffering and disfiguration.
+The fund will pay for hospital and medical expenses where no medical aid is available, loss of income due to the accident, as well as compensation for pain, suffering and disfiguration.

 - Unemployment insurance fund (UIF)

 Contributions to the Unemployment Insurance Fund (UIF) by employers, employees and the state are compulsory.
 Employer contributions must be deducted from an employee's salary and paid over to the Unemployment Insurance Fund (monthly or annually).
 As from April 2003, domestic workers are included as employees for whom compulsory contributions to the UIF must be made.
 In the case of the contributing employee becoming unemployed, the UIF will pay him/her an allowance for a period of up to 26 weeks or until new employment is found.